Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-webclient.md

 To learn more about how the Simple Viewer pageComponent works read [In-Depth: Quick Model View Projects](./imp-qmvprojects.md)

+##  Mapbox Settings pageComponent

+The Mapbox Settings pageComponent can be found at ```app/ipaCore/pageComponents/mapboxSettings/MapboxSettingsView.jsx```.

+Read through [the pageComponent code](../../../app/ipaCore/pageComponents/mapboxSettings/MapboxSettingsView.jsx) to get a better understanding of how it works.

+To learn more about how the Simple Viewer pageComponent works read [In-Depth: Quick Model View Projects](./imp-qmvprojects.md)

 ## Other Node Packages Used by the Web Client

 In addition to the libraries provided by @dtplatform and ipa-core, these node packages are also used.